gabeweng/gabeweng.github.io/_posts/2020-10-04-knowledge-transfer.md

 This poses some interesting challenges:
 1. For the pretext task, our goal is to learn on a large-scale unlabeled dataset and thus deeper models(e.g. ResNet) would help us learn better representations.

     But, for downstream tasks, we would prefer shallow models(e.g. AlexNet) for actual applications.
-This limits our ability to use large scale datasets as we have to consider the final task into account as well.
+Thus, we currently have to consider this limitation when designing the pretext task.

 2. It's harder to fairly compare which pre-text task is better if some methods used simpler architecture while other methods used deeper architecture.

 ## Knowledge Transfer
-Noroozi et al. proposed a simple idea to tackle this issue in their paper ["Boosting Self-Supervised Learning via Knowledge Transfer"](https://arxiv.org/abs/1805.00385).
+Noroozi et al. proposed a simple idea to tackle this issue in their 2018 paper ["Boosting Self-Supervised Learning via Knowledge Transfer"](https://arxiv.org/abs/1805.00385).

 ### Intuition
 The authors observed that in a good representation space, semantically similar data points should be close together.